rcqls/jl4R/README.md

 # Julia for R

 This is an attempt to embed the julia language in R. Actually, very basic julia types are converted to R objects.
+This package is also very experimental

 ## Install

+Choose one of the two installations below:

-In the parent directory,
+1) In a terminal in the parent directory of ,

 	JULIA_DIR=$(julia -e "print(joinpath(splitpath(Sys.BINDIR)[1:end-1]))") R CMD INSTALL jl4R

+2) Inside an R terminal:

+	Sys.setenv("JULIA_DIR"=system("julia -e 'print(joinpath(splitpath(Sys.BINDIR)[1:end-1]))'",intern=TRUE))
+	remotes::install_github("rcqls/jl4R",force=TRUE,build=FALSE)

 ## Test